howieliang/CHI-Meets-IoT-EWSN-21/README.md

 At least one author of each accepted paper must register for the workshop and for one day of the conference itself.
 Participants will be invited to present a position statement at the workshop and will actively engage in a discourse on the meaningful design space for researching computer-human interaction and human-based applications in Internet of Things.

 **Important Dates**
-- Abstract deadlines for position papers: December 23th, 2020
+- Abstract deadlines for position papers: December 23th, 2020 (AoE)
-- Submission deadline for position papers: January 6th, 2020
+- Submission deadline for position papers: January 6th, 2020 (AoE)
-- Notification of acceptance: January 13th, 2021
+- Notification of acceptance: January 13th, 2021 (AoE)

 ## Attending CHI Meets IoT
 The workshop will be held on Feb.
 17 as a half-day of full-day event, depending on the total number of papers received.\